-The results in Table 5 are, however, based on the assumption that firm's global sourcing decision is exogenously determined.
+The results in Table 5 and Table A.2 are, however, based on the assumption that firm's global sourcing decision is exogenously determined.
 As discussed by Görg et al. (2008) and shown in Table 3 and 4, this is unlikely to be the case since there are strong reasons to believe that only "better" firms, in terms of productivity, skill intensity etc., are engaged in global sourcing.
 Although this is, to some extent, accounted for by the inclusion of the large number of relevant firm characteristics, I explicitly correct for the possible endogeneity by using the probability for a firm to source inputs from abroad (as in Table 4) as an instrument and the matched sample (generated by propensity score-matching approach) when estimating the hazard model.
-The instruments for the two global sourcing dummies are the predicted values obtained by estimating equation (8) with Sorucing_high_wage{it} or Sorucing_low_wage{it} as dependent variable, respectively.
+The instruments for the two global sourcing dummies are the predicted values obtained by estimating Equation (8) with $Sourcing\high\wage{it}$ or $Sourcing\low\wage{it}$ as dependent variable, respectively.

-The result based on the first IV model (similar to model 1 in Table 4) is reported in Table 6; columns (1) to (3).
-Table A.2 in the Appendix present the result based on the second IV model (similar to model 2 in Table 4).
+The result based on the first IV model (similar to Model 1 in Table 4) is reported in upper part of Table 6; Columns (1) to (3), while the lower part of the same table present the result based on the second IV model (similar to Model 2 in Table 4).
 Since, to my knowledge, there is no formal method of testing the exogeneity assumption in the context of a hazard model, we may use a standard Hausman test to get a rough indicator whether this assumption holds.
-These tests, reported at the bottom of Table 6 and A.2, reject the assumption of exogeneity of the global sourcing dummy.
+These tests, reported at the bottom of Table 6, reject the assumption of exogeneity of the global sourcing dummy.